jinja2cpp/jinja2cpp.github.io/index.md

 ```

 # Acknowledgments
+Thanks to authors of original Jinja2 specification for the exceptional work!

-Thanks to @manu343726 for CMake scripts improvement, bugs hunting and fixing and conan.io packaging.
+Thanks to @manu343726 for CMake scripts improvement, conan.io packaging and bugs hunting and fixing.

 Thanks to @martinmoene for perfectly implemented xxx-lite libraries.